DavidTausend/aws-bootcamp-cruddur-2023/journal/week3.md

 ## MFA SMS

-I added the following code in app.py:
+I first enabled the MFA in AWS cognito as optional but before it's needed to have a SNS services to send the text message.Then I added the following code in app.py:

       import boto3
       from flask import jsonify